 We said We did Continuing to reduce costs to families of Early Learning and Childcare We continued to provide 1140 hours to all that are eligible for it and apply for it.
 A daily hot meal and a snack is provided for children attending an Early Learning & Childcare setting including for those on a Blended model.
 Almost all children access this free food entitlement, although there are some parents who still choose to send in packed lunches.
 All parents who access this free provision are having a reduction in food bill costs for a free hot meal and snack 5 days a week.
-Following Scottish Government's review of eligibility criteria for 2 year old funded places in 2023, East Renfrewshire Council is working with the Department for Work and Pensions to identify children in East Renfrewshire who were newly eligible.
-We will proactively contact these families and work with them to take up their places.
+Following Scottish Government's review of eligibility criteria for 2 year old funded places in 2023, East Renfrewsl with the Department for Work and Pensions to identify children in East Renfrewshire who were newly eligible.
+We these families and work with them to take up their places.
 Reducing costs to families of the pregnancy pathway NHS Greater Glasgow and Clyde (NHSGGC) is reviewing its maternity strategy and there is a process to integrate a response to child poverty and equalities in this including a specific Equality Outcome in place.
-Actions to address structural barriers in the maternity pathway for minority ethnic community and those living in poverty include: issuing and marketing a patient interpreting code to ensure access to the telephone triage system Greater Glasgow development of a simple step by step guide to NHSGGC maternity services and Clyde review of patient facing materials (including the Badgernet app for maternity, child and neonatal records) in community languages improvement plan for areas of care not meeting the needs of minority ethnic women (e.g. birthplans; poverty) improvement plan for patient engagement developing a staff training plan.
-The review of NHSGGC's Maternity Strategy offered an opportunity to review the maternity pathway for minority ethnic women and planning is underway to carry out a suite of Equality Impact Assessments to ensure the pathway is accessible to all.
-In NHSGGC, there were 1,068 early years ('Healthier Wealthier Children') referrals to money advice services (913 health visiting, 204 midwifery), with a financial gain of £1.6million.
-In East Renfrewshire there were 97 East Renfrewshire referrals; 92 of which were from health visiting teams and 5 from midwives.
+Actions to address structural barriers in the maternity pathway for minority ethnic community and those living in poverty include: NHS issuing and marketing a patient interpreting code to ensure access to the telephone triage system Greater Glasgow development of a simple step by step guide to NHSGGC maternity services and Clyde review of patient facing materials (including the Badgernet app for maternity, child and neonatal records) in community languages improvement plan for areas of care not meeting the needs of minority ethnic women (e.g. birthplans; pover ty) improvement plan for patient engagement developing a staff training plan.
+The review of NHSGGC's Maternity Strategy offered an opportunity to review the maternity pathway for minority planning is underway to carry out a suite of Equality Impact Assessments to ensure the pathway is accessible t In NHSGGC, there were 1,068 early years ('Healthier Wealthier Children') referrals to money advice services (913 midwifery), with a financial gain of £1.6million.
+In East Renfrewshire there were 97 East Renfrewshire referrals; 9 health visiting teams and 5 from midwives.
 This is an improvement from 2021/22 for health visiting referrals.
-This could still be improved, as could referrals from midwifery.
-A short life working group is working to improve health visiting referrals to money advice and East Renfrewshire is participating in that process.
-NHSGGC had 238 referrals to the Children's Hospital Money Advice service, and 273 repeat clients.
-This resulted in a total of £2,537,426.52 in financial gains and a total of £193,287.94 in debt managed.
-Of those who used the service: • 56% had an annual income of <£15k before seeing the service and were living in poverty 46% of those who used the service identified as having a disability with the service reaching families with a total of 120 children (&lt;16 years) who also had a disability 16% of those who used the service were from an ethnic minority background and 14% required a translator for their appointments.
+The as could referrals from midwifery.
+A short life working group is working to improve health visiting referrals to make Renfrewshire is participating in that process.
+2 of which were from is could still be improved, NHSGGC had 238 referrals to the Children's Hospital Money Advice service, and 273 repeat clients.
+This resulter £2,537,426.52 in financial gains and a total of £193,287.94 in debt managed.
+Of those who used the service: d in a total of • 56% had an annual income of <£15k before seeing the service and were living in poverty 46% of those who used the service identified as having a disability with the service reaching families with a (&lt;16 years) who also had a disability total of 120 children • 16% of those who used the service were from an ethnic minority background and 14% required a translator for their appointments.